thisismyrobot/moto-cube/README.md

 `magicbox.scad` has all the parts themselves.

-`configuration-*.scad` maps to the configurations shown in Inspiration, above.
+`configuration-*.scad` maps to the configurations shown above.

 ## Motion study of the cams, in OpenSCAD